novotnyj/failed-runs-monitor/README.md

 You will receive message like this to your slack or email:
 ```
-Found 1 actor with failed run.
+Found 1 actor with failed runs.

-Thess runs have failed for actor "failing-actor":
+These runs have failed for actor "failing-actor":
 - failedRunId1
 - failedRunId2
 ```